 Prior to joining the Maryland Carey Law faculty, he was a lecturer and research scholar at Columbia Law School, where he co-taught an Abolition Practicum and supervised a team of law students who worked in conjunction with Law 4 Black Lives and Interrupting Criminalization to provide legal resources to abolitionist practitioners.

 He also litigates civil rights and criminal cases that implicate a myriad of pressing social justice issues, most notably the harms caused by the criminal legal system.
 He was an assistant counsel at the NAACP Legal Defense and Education Fund.
-Before that, he organized alongside formerly incarcerated people to successfully bring an end to the ban on people with felony drug convictions receiving food stamps and welfare benefits in his home state, Arkansas.
+Before that, he organized alongside formerly incarcerated people to successfully end the ban on people with felony drug convictions receiving food stamps and welfare benefits in his home state, Arkansas.
 He began his legal career as a public defender in New Orleans.

 He is currently a director of the Little Rock Freedom Fund.
 He is a member of the Arkansas, Louisiana (inactive), and New York state bars, and is admitted to various federal district and appellate courts.